orchestra-code/spyglasses-wordpress/readme.txt

 3. Go to Settings > Spyglasses to configure the plugin
 4. Enter your Spyglasses API key
 5. That's it!
 Spyglasses will now detect and monitor AI-related traffic to your site
-6. Optionally, configure blocking rules to prevent specific bots from accessing your content
+6. Configure blocking rules in your Spyglasses dashboard at [spyglasses.io](https://www.spyglasses.io/app)

 == Frequently Asked Questions ==